A better future for and through design text with images of leaves, butterflies and larva

 DesignShifts is a collaborative learning journey exploring a better future for and through design.

-Through theory, practice, and community we example different DesignShifts that aim to move design from a tool that contributes to division, destruction, and isolation to a practice that unites, rebuilds, and reconnects us to our inner selves, each other, and nature.
+Through theory, practice, community, and making we explore different DesignShifts that aim to move design from a tool that contributes to division, destruction, and isolation to a practice that unites, rebuilds, and reconnects us to our inner selves, each other, and nature.

 JOIN OUR UPCOMING EVENT